To celebrate International Women’s Day, here is a look at milestone moments that shaped women’s lives in Canada since the 20th century.

 2021

-The Divorce Act was amended to include the notion of family violence.
-Family violence must be considered by judges during the divorce process and when making decisions about child custody.
-Family violence is a broad concept, and includes things like sexual, physical, psychological, and financial abuse.
+The Divorce Act is modified to include the notion of family violence.
+Judges now must consider family violence during the divorce process and when making decisions about child custody.
+Family violence is a broad concept, and it includes sexual, physical, psychological, and financial abuse.